Matstah/atcn_project/Project/controller/README.md

 ## dpi_controller.py
+The script manipulates registers on the firewall, which affects the control flow of the p4 program.
+If either or both options (DPI and debugging) are used, the p4 program clones the packets and sends them to the controller.
+When the script terminates, the register values are reset to disable the functionality on the firewall.

 ### DPI
 This controller can set the probability for which a flow gets selected with the first SYN packet and then log certain flows according to it.
 For example for a probability of 50%:
 ```